xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 0 e 6998fb2e 0001 (0001) 0:**** Qt5Network!ZN9QHostInfo15localDomainNameEv+0x87e
 ```

 Lets observe the crash below.
 As we see, we are stepping into every instruction after we hit the first breakpoint.
-Then, when we reach the last gadget, we check the **ESP** register once again in order to see if we have made the right calculations.
+Then, when we reach the last gadget, we check the <b>ESP</b> register once again in order to see if we have made the right calculations.

 ```
 0:000> g